jaawerth/fennel-nvim/README.md

 ### `init.fnl`

+See `:help init.fnl`.
 This plugin, when installed on your `runtimepath`, will automatically look for an `init.fnl` file in your neovim configuration directories (see `:help xdg` and `:help stdpath`).
 On Linux, this defaults to `$HOME/.config/nvim/`.

 You can disable this behavior as follows in your `init.vim`: